 Overview of CRN Collaborative Opportunities

-The CRN welcomes opportunities to collaborate with colleagues across the CRN, the HMO Research Network, and other research institutions to address high priority areas of cancer research.
+The CRN welcomes opportunities to collaborate with colleagues across the CRN, the Health Care Systems Research Network, and other research institutions to address high priority areas of cancer research.
 Successful collaborations may include the sharing of resources and ideas, publication of manuscripts, development of research proposals and work on successfully-funded grants, to develop research careers that focus on population sciences research that can be conducted in the CRN setting, and ongoing engagement in research collaborations.
 CRN investigators have a well-established history of collaborating with investigators at the NCI, NCI-designated cancer centers, academic institutions such as schools of public health, nursing, or medicine, and other research consortia and networks.
-Under current NCI-funding as a U24 research resource, the CRN has an explicit mission to build on this history to expand and enrich pportunities for collaborative research in the CRN setting.
-By doing so, the CRN can share our scientific expertise and leverage the power of the CRN integrated data systems to conduct research that can decrease the burden of cancer.

 Following are the different ways the CRN encourages participation.